Customizing the Western Template

 - The visible banner is /resources/banner940x89.jpg so save-as jpg in this location when you are finished with your changes.

-- If you have images you wish to use on your web site, use either Adobe Photoshop or Macromedia Fireworks to edit the images for the web before you begin.
+If you have images you wish to use on your web site, use Adobe Photoshop to edit the images for the web before you begin.
+See Creating Web Images Using Adobe Photoshop.